asnelt/derandom/README.md

 ```
 Start the app on the Android device and set the input spinner from
 *Text field* to *Socket*.
 Make sure that the device and the Derandom
-socket port (default 6869) is reachable in your network.
-Then set `HOST`
+socket port (default 6869) are reachable in your network.
+Then set
-in the Python program to the address of your Android device and run the
+`HOST` in the Python program to the address of your Android device and
+run the program.
+For each number that is sent by the Python program,
+eight predictions are returned by Derandom and displayed by the Python
 program.
-For each number that is sent by the Python program, eight
-predictions are returned by Derandom and displayed by the Python program.
-After the app has received 624 numbers the Python Mersenne Twister should
+After the app has received 624 numbers the Python Mersenne
-be detected and, in the app, numbers in the prediction history should
+Twister should be detected and, in the app, numbers in the prediction
-appear in green instead of red.
+history should appear in green instead of red.

 Building from source